About the Montana IDA Chapter

 We are currently seeking general IDA members for positions as Board Members and Regional Coordinators from unrepresented regions of Montana.
 Please email us from the ‘Contact Us’ page if you or someone you know might be interested.

 Sarah is a wildlife biologist with a Master’s degree in Biology from Kansas State University.
 Originally from Maryland, and having lived in Colorado, Wyoming, Oklahoma, Kansas, and Indiana, she is happy to have finally landed in Montana.
-As the Resource Conservationist for Lake County Conservation District, she delivers education and outreach to the community on conservation-related topics and assists with implementation of conservation practices throughout the county.
-Through the Conservation District and IDA, Sarah hopes to raise awareness of the detrimental impacts of nighttime outdoor lighting on migratory birds and the ways we can minimize those impacts.
-Her outdoor activities have typically taken place in daylight but she is eager to take advantage of Montana’s dark skies as a fledgling stargazer.
+As an Environmental Enforcement Specialist with the Montana Department of Environmental Quality, she helps protect the state’s unique and valuable natural resources.
+With IDA, Sarah hopes to raise awareness of the detrimental impacts of nighttime outdoor lighting on migratory birds and the ways we can minimize those impacts.
+Her outdoor activities have typically taken place in daylight but she is eager to take advantage of the dark skies of Montana as a fledgling stargazer.

 Board Member (Helena)